Optimizing Health and Diet for Laying Hens: A Complete Guide

 - Aug 25, 2024

-As a poultry keeper with over 7 years of experience, I've seen the difference a proper diet makes.
-When hens get exactly what their bodies need, they thrive.
-When their diet is diluted with scraps, treats or "extras", even healthy extras, production suffers, health declines and long-term problems creep in.
+With over seven years of poultry-keeping experience, I’ve seen firsthand how powerful proper nutrition is.
+When hens receive exactly what their bodies require, they thrive.
+When their diets are diluted with scraps, treats, or “extras”—even well-intended ones—egg production drops, health declines, and long-term problems begin.

-A good layer feed is scientifically formulated to give hens the exact balance of:
+A quality layer feed is precision nutrition, scientifically formulated to provide the exact balance of:

-Kitchen scraps. scratch grains, mealworms and other treats might seem harmless, even kind as most backyard chicken keepers like to "spoil" their pets.
-But here's the truth: every bite of "extra" food displaces the balanced nutrients in their complete feed.
-Over time, this can lead to:
+Kitchen scraps, scratch grains, mealworms, and other treats may feel like kindness, but every bite of “extra” food displaces balanced nutrition.
+Over time, this leads to:

 Thin or soft-shelled eggs